What does a counsellor do? How is this different from an advisor?

 Does it work for everybody?

-Experience shows that individuals who seek advice in times of need tend to make better decisions about their education, relationships, and career.
+Experience shows that individuals who engage in therapeutic conversations in times of need tend to make better decisions about their education, relationships, and career.

 Will the counsellor give me advice?